TIPConsulting/ESP32_HairTrigger/README.md

 Now to see the fruits of your labor, find and launch the `ArdNet.Server.Tests.CLI.Core` project on your computer.
 This will start a simple server that communicates with your ESP32 and moves your mouse cursr around the screen.

 ```
-You might need add a firewall rule to open TCP 48597
+NOTE: You might need add a firewall rule to open TCP 48597
 ```

 The server app will tell when the ESP32 connects and you'll be able to move your mouse by rotating the MPU.
 You should take this time to make sure you can orient the MPU so  your physical movements match the on-screen movements.
 It's better to figure that out now rather than *after* you stich it to a glove.